awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

 ```
 $ .\failover_rds.ps1 <vpc-id>
 ```
 Watch the behavior of the website.
 What happens?
-Watch the EC2 Load Balancer Target Group and its Targets’ health.
-Do the instances recover?
+On the database console how does the "Info" field change?
+Click on the "Logs & events" sub-tab and look at "Recent events".
+Be sure to click through to the latest page of events.
+Be sure to re-check the behavior of the website.

 ### 3.3 AZ Failure
 1. Availability zone failure.